Natalia Poklonskaya: Career

+Law career

 Ukrainian service

 After her graduation, Poklonskaya worked in the Ukrainian Prosecutor's Office, initially serving as an assistant prosecutor to the Acting Prosecutor of the Republic of Crimea.
 She was the assistant attorney of Krasnogvardeisky district in Crimea from 2002 to 2006, and the assistant attorney of Yevpatoria from 2006 to 2010.
 Between 2010 and 2011, she was the deputy chief of a surveillance law enforcement unit of the Prosecutor's Office of Crimea which was responsible for dealing with organized crime.

 In 2011 in Simferopol, she acted as the state prosecutor in the high-profile trial of Ruvim Aronov, a former deputy of the Supreme Council of Crimea and a former manager of the Saki soccer club.
-Aronov was prosecuted for his leadership role in the Bashmaki gang, an organized crime group that emerged in Crimea, Zaporizhia, Kharkiv, and Kyiv after the 1991 dissolution of the USSR.
+Aronov was prosecuted for his leadership role in the Bashmaki gang, an organized crime group that emerged in Crimea, Zaporizhzhia, Kharkiv, and Kyiv after the 1991 dissolution of the USSR.
 The gang had been "known for its cruelty" and had been implicated in racketeering, robberies, eight abductions, and 50 murders.
-In December of the same year, Poklonskaya was assaulted in the stairwell of her home in Yalta.
+In December of the same year, Poklonskaya was allegedly assaulted in the stairwell of her home in Yalta.
 As a result, she suffered partial facial paralysis.
-The attack is widely believed to have been a revenge attack by the Bashmaki gang.
+The alleged attack was widely believed to have been a revenge attack by the Bashmaki gang.
+On December 9, 2019, she reported that the information about the beating was not true, saying that “the story that someone beat me up at the entrance is not true."

+As a state prosecutor in the case of the Bashmaki gang, she was poisoned during a business trip to Odesa.
+Poklonskaya described the situation as follows:"I drank a bottle of ordinary water at the hotel when I was on a business trip in Odesa.
+There was an unknown substance in the water.
+At the hotel, there was water on the nightstand, as usual.
+It happened at night - nausea, intestinal and stomach upset.
+A wild headache, my head was splitting to such an extent that I wanted to die."
+Subsequently, the unidentified substance was removed from the body; after the poisoning, Poklonskaya filed a report, telling the manager that she would no longer be able to work on this matter.

 In the same year, she was appointed the inter-district environmental prosecutor of Simferopol.
 Following that, she was transferred to the Ukrainian Prosecutor General's Office in Kyiv, where she served as a senior prosecutor.

 From October to December 2012, Poklonskaya worked as head of the prosecution with the proceedings of the Court of Appeal of Crimea.
 Later, from December 2012 up until March 2014, she was a senior attorney of the 2nd division of the General Directorate of Internal Affairs involved in pre-trial investigation and public prosecution management supervision with oversight of law enforcement in criminal proceedings.

-On 25 February 2014, Poklonskaya handed in her resignation, in which she stated that she was "ashamed to live in the country where neo-fascists freely walk about the streets" (a reference to radical Euromaidan activists).
-The resignation was not accepted.
-Instead, she was given a vacation and left Kyiv for Crimea where her parents lived.
+On 25 February 2014, Poklonskaya handed in her resignation, but she was instead given a vacation and left Kyiv for Crimea where her parents lived.